Nya2k/book-catalog/README.md

         def test_main_using_main_template(self):
             response = Client().get('/main/')
             self.assertTemplateUsed(response, 'main.html')
-I also added a new testing in the class to check if the object exist in the database defined by the model.
+I also added a new testing in the class to check if the object exist in the database.
   ```
  def test_object_exist(self):
         name_object = Item.objects.create(name='Buku 1', amount=10, description='Ini buku 1')